Chapter 4

 ROUNDING OF NEUROCRANIAL EXPANSION

 Since the expansion of the neurocranium occurs about 90% prenatally, most of its growth has been unaffected by our soft diets, but the weakening of our postural muscles has diminished the downward traction they exert on the cranium - making the cranial vault more affected by the circumferential expansion of the brain and less affected by the muscle tonus vertically.
 As a result, the cranium has become rounder.
 Long crania have become shorter, and wide crania have become narrower, with both dolichocephalics and brachycephalics normalizing to become more mesocephalic, much like infant skulls which have not yet been influenced by the pulls of the musculoskeletal system.96 -100.
 Even the shapes of the orbits are probably affected.
-They have become less rectangular as their mesial areas have shifted superiorly and their lateral areas have shifted inferiorly.
+They have become less rectangular as their lateral borders have shifted inferiorly.

 INCREASED CRANIAL BASE ELONGATION

-At the same time, the increased rate of elongation at cartilaginous growth centers has increased body height as well as the elongation of the cranial base.
-The increased growth in the posterior cranial base has lengthened the face by pushing the cranium further up and from the shoulder girdle.
+At the same time, the increased rate of elongation at cartilaginous growth centers that is found in modern humans has increased body height as well as the elongation of the cranial base.
+The increased growth in the posterior cranial base has lengthened the face by pushing the cranium further up and away from the shoulder girdle.
 The increased growth in the anterior cranial base has elongated the face sagitally by pushing the center of the face further anteriorly.
+However, the lateral borders of the face are less influenced by cranial base elongation and more influenced by bite forces, as described below.

 DECREASED MAXILLARY EXPANSION